nikzayn/marvel-universe-go/Readme.md

   whole web page and thus we are not maintaining consistency.
 - Another one is that for the pagination, we are again depended on using forms to get the offset value to show different characters.
 Actually, it's not a proper pagination because on clicking offset value we are resetting the offset value on form submit and also on form submit whole page reloads.
 I have tried **event.preventDefault()** using ajax but it's not working.
 - When our app starts, there's a UI problem in which we need to click on empty search form to show the marvel data.
 On first reload we also need to show the results from API.
-- Not able to implement the unit test cases for routes.
+- Not able to implement the unit test cases at some places.
 - Naming convention at some places are not appropriate.

 ### Edge Cases